Communication Disorders (CDIS)

 CDIS 5301.
 Advanced Independent Study in Communication Disorders.

-Discussions of various areas of speech language pathology.
-Attention to individual needs of the student.
-Emphasis on independent study in habilitation and rehabilitation of communication disorders.
+This course focuses on the in-depth study of selected topics covering the assessment, diagnosis and (re)habilitation of communication disorders.
+Emphasis is placed on the individual needs of the student and work is done on an individual basis.
 This course is repeatable for credit and can be taught by different faculty covering different topics.
 Prerequisite: Instructor approval.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.